Brea Beal

-Breanna Beal (born November 8, 2000) is an American college basketball player for the South Carolina Gamecocks of the Southeastern Conference (SEC).
+Breanna Beal (born November 8, 2000) is an American basketball player who is a free agent.
+She played college basketball at South Carolina Gamecocks of the Southeastern Conference (SEC).

 Early life and high school career

 Beal was born on November 8, 2000, to Kevin Beal and Nicole Adamson.
 She grew up training for basketball under the guidance of her father, who played for UTEP at the collegiate level, and drew inspiration from Maya Moore.
 She also took part in gymnastics and swimming before focusing on basketball.
 In eighth grade, Beal joined the Midwest Elite Amateur Athletic Union program.
 She made local headlines as one of the top eighth-grade players in the country.
 Beal played basketball for Rock Island High School in her hometown of Rock Island, Illinois.
 In her first high school season, she was the only freshman on the team and averaged 16.7 points and 6.8 rebounds per game, leading Rock Island to a 29–4 record.

 As a sophomore, Beal averaged 20.6 points, 9.8 rebounds, 3.2 steals and 3.1 assists per game, helping her team achieve a 31–2 record and reach the sectional final.
 She joined Candace Parker and Tamika Catchings as the only sophomores to be named Illinois Miss Basketball, and became the second sophomore with Parker to win Illinois Gatorade Player of the Year.
 In her junior season, Beal averaged 21.9 points, 10 rebounds, 3.3 assists and three blocks per game, leading Rock Island to its third consecutive Class 4A sectional runner-up finish.
 She repeated as Illinois Miss Basketball and Gatorade Player of the Year.
 As a senior, Beal averaged 24.9 points, 13.7 rebounds, 4.5 assists, 3.4 blocks and 3.4 steals per game, as her team finished with a 30–2 record and won its first sectional title since 1991.
 She was named Illinois Miss Basketball and Gatorade Player of the Year for a third straight season, joining Candace Parker as the only three-time recipients of either award, and was selected as Quad-City Times Female Athlete of the Year.
 Beal earned first-team All-American recognition from the Women's Basketball Coaches Association and played in the McDonald's All-American Game and Jordan Brand Classic.
 She finished her career as the all-time leading scorer in the Western Big 6 Conference.